Privacy Act Systems - DOL/GOVT-2

 RECORD SOURCE CATEGORIES:

-Outreach/screening and placement contractors; Job Corps centers; Job Corps students; employment services; parole officers; State and local law enforcement agencies.
+Information contained in this system is obtained from outreach/screening and placement contractors; Job Corps centers; Job Corps students; employment services; parole officers; State and local law enforcement agencies.

 SYSTEMS EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT: